 Rafting Utah’s Mighty Rivers

 In addition to incredible mountain biking, rafting in Moab is also a must-do outdoor adventure.
 Explore the beautiful scenery of the Colorado River and its infamous canyons, red rocks, and buttes.
 Rafting in early summer is best for whitewater opportunities, while later in the summer the water is calmer and temperatures are warmer.
-We recommend booking a rafting adventure with the Canyon Voyages Adventure Co – they offer everything from multi-day class III and IV whitewater trips to scenic Class I and II floats through Moab’s spectacular red rock scenery.
+Booking a rafting adventure with the Canyon Voyages Adventure Co let’s you choose between everything from multi-day class III and IV whitewater trips to scenic Class I and II floats through Moab’s spectacular red rock scenery.
 Their shop is conveniently located in downtown Moab, minutes from the Colorado River.
 They also offer kayak and stand up rentals and have been in business in the Moab area for the past 26+ years.

 If you’re staying near Moab, Canyonlands National Park is a phenomenal destination for rafting, kayaking and stand up paddleboarding.
 You can plan a half day or full day trip to explore the beautiful canyons and red rock towers of the Green River or the Colorado River.
 Both rivers meander through the park and join at an impossibly beautiful convergence.
 Your trip to Canyonlands can be booked online with Canyon Voyages Adventure Co located in downtown Moab.
 Moab is one of the best adventure playgrounds in Utah – outdoor activities abound!

 Not only is Park City a great destination for mountain biking, you can also raft in the summer months.
 Book a rafting trip online with Exclusive Excursions to explore the fantastic scenery and light rapids of the Provo River.
 The river is just 35 minutes from Park City and shuttles are included in the trip.
 Summer months from June to August are the best months to explore what the Provo River has to offer.